metadata toggle

 For the active immunisation of susceptible breeding female sheep to reduce the effects of infection by Toxoplasma gondii, namely early embryonic death, barrenness and abortion.

-Vaccination with Toxovax is known to protect for at least two lambing seasons.
+Duration of immunity: Vaccination with the veterinary medicinal product is known to protect for at least two lambing seasons.

 Contraindications